 The Shepherd University School of Music program provides the opportunity for area musicians of all ages and experience levels to take private lessons, also known as applied lessons, through our Community Music at Shepherd.
 Students may receive private instruction from qualified Shepherd music students, adjunct faculty or full time faculty members.
-NOTICE: Due to the COVID-19 pandemic, all private lessons will continue virtually for Fall 2020 semester.

 For Prospective Students and re-enrolling private students:

 Please complete the registration form and mail to Shepherd University Community Music, P.O.
 Box 5000, Shepherdstown, WV 25443, or email email@example.com.
 Thank you!

 Frauke Higgins, piano